When selecting which products to include within the same Instacart Goal, two main factors should be considered.

 ROAS and Daily Budget Targets

-If you are already advertising on Instacart, Perpetua recommends setting your Target ROAS and budgets consistent with performance over the past 30 day period.
+If you are already advertising on Instacart, Perpetua recommends setting your Target ROAS and budgets consistent with performance over the past 30 days.

 If products are new to Instacart advertising, we recommend launching a Universal goal and setting initial Target ROAS low within all segments.
-This will allow Perpetua's engine to increase bids and scale spend within your new campaigns.
+This will allow Perpetua's engine to increase bids and scale spend sufficiently within your new campaigns.

-Please reach out to your Data Strategist or to email@example.com if you have questions or see further guidelines below.
+Please reach out to your Account Manager or to email@example.com if you have questions or see further guidelines below.

 We recommend starting with a ROAS target that is comparable to what you are achieving on other platforms (e.g. Amazon, Google ads).

 A good indicator of how aggressively competitors are currently targeting your brand, is the CPC on branded terms.
 A low CPC and high CTR indicates that very little competitors are targeting your brand.
 If branded CPCs are high or increasing, competitor brands may be targeting your branded terms aggressively.
 Remember that the lowest bid is $0.30, so the closer your branded CPC is to $0.30, the less competition there is for your brand.

 Unbranded Targeting applies to bidding for both category and competitor keywords.
 When setting your target ROAS and daily budget, you'll want to be more aggressive in this area in comparison to branded targeting.